-Any well-designed compliance program entails policies and procedures that give both content and effect to ethical norms and that address and aim to reduce risks identified by the company as part of its risk assessment process.
-As a threshold matter, prosecutors should examine whether the company has a code of conduct that sets forth, among other things, the company's commitment to full compliance with relevant Federal laws that is accessible and applicable to all company employees.
-As a corollary, prosecutors should also assess whether the company has established policies and procedures that incorporate the culture of compliance into its day-to-day operations.
+Lessons Learned - Does the company have a process for tracking and incorporating into its periodic risk assessment lessons learned either from the company's own prior issues or from those of other companies operating in the same industry and/or geographical region? В. Policies and Procedures content ar company examine v company's applicable company h y well-designed compliance program entails policies and procedures that give both and effect to ethical norms and that address and aim to reduce risks identified by the as part of its risk assessment process.
+As a threshold matter, prosecutors should whether the company has a code of conduct that sets forth, among other things, the commitment to full compliance with relevant Federal laws that is accessible and to all company employees.
+As a corollary, prosecutors should also assess whether the has established policies and procedures that incorporate the culture of compliance into day operations.
 Design - What is the company's process for designing and implementing new policies and procedures and updating existing policies and procedures, and has that process changed over time?
 Who has been involved in the design of policies and procedures?
 Have business units been consulted prior to rolling them out?
 Comprehensiveness - What efforts has the company made to monitor and implement policies and procedures that reflect and deal with the spectrum of risks it faces, including changes to the legal and regulatory landscape?
 Accessibility - How has the company communicated its policies and procedures to all employees and relevant third parties?
 If the company has foreign subsidiaries, are there linguistic or other barriers to foreign employees' access?
 Have the policies and procedures been published in a searchable format for easy reference?
 Does the company track access to various policies and procedures to understand what policies are attracting more attention from relevant employees?
 Responsibility for Operational Integration - Who has been responsible for integrating policies and procedures?
 Have they been rolled out in a way that ensures employees' understanding of the policies?
 In what specific ways are compliance policies and procedures reinforced through the company's internal control systems?
 Gatekeepers - What, if any, guidance and training has been provided to key gatekeepers in the control processes (e.g., those with approval authority or certification responsibilities)?
 Do they know what misconduct to look for?
 Do they know when and how to escalate concerns?